altafu-ally/USSD-Health-Information-System/README.md

-# USSD-Health-Information-System
+# USSD Health Information System

-"A USSD-based Health Information System for Rural Clinics in Tanzania."
+This project aims to design and implement a USSD-based health information system for rural clinics in Tanzania.
+It addresses infrastructure gaps in rural Tanzania by using basic mobile phones instead of smartphones or internet-based solutions.